Small permutation classes: Generalized Grid Classes

 The {\it grid class of $\M$\/}, written $\Grid(\M)$, consists of all permutations which possess an $\M$-gridding.
 Furthermore, we say that the permutation class $\C$ is itself {\it $\M$-griddable\/} if $\C\subseteq\Grid(\M)$.
-Note that our treatment of griddability is more general than earlier definitions from~\cite{huczynska:grid-classes-an:,murphy:profile-classes:,waton:on-permutation-:} which consider only {\it monotone grid classes\/}, defined as classes of the form $\Grid(\M)$ where each entry of $\M$ is $\Av(12)$, $\Av(21)$, or the empty class $\emptyset$.
+Our treatment of griddability is more general than earlier definitions from~\cite{huczynska:grid-classes-an:,murphy:profile-classes:,waton:on-permutation-:} which consider only {\it monotone grid classes\/}, defined as classes of the form $\Grid(\M)$ where each entry of $\M$ is $\Av(12)$, $\Av(21)$, or the empty class $\emptyset$.

-We sometimes need to consider particular griddings of permutations, and in this case refer to a permutation together with an $\M$-gridding (if it has one) as an {\it $\M$-gridded permutation\/} (as opposed to an $\M$-griddable permutation); note that the set of all $\M$-gridded permutations will generally contain many different $\M$-griddings of the same permutation.
-However, as demonstrated by the next proposition, this does not affect the logarithmic asymptotics we are concerned with.
+We sometimes need to consider particular griddings of permutations, and in this case refer to a permutation together with an $\M$-gridding (if it has one) as an {\it $\M$-gridded permutation\/} (as opposed to an $\M$-griddable permutation); the set of all $\M$-gridded permutations may contain many different $\M$-griddings of the same permutation.
+However, as demonstrated by the next proposition, this does not affect the rough asymptotics we are concerned with.

-\begin{proposition} For a matrix $\M$ of permutation classes and an $\M$-griddable class $\C$, the upper (resp., lower) growth rate of $\C$ is equal to the upper (resp., lower) growth rate of the sequence enumerating the $\M$-gridded permutations in $\C$. \end{proposition} \begin{proof} Suppose that $\M$ is of dimensions $t\times u$ and let $g_n$ denote the number of $\M$-gridded permutations of length $n$ in $\C$.
+\begin{proposition} For a matrix $\M$ of permutation classes and an $\M$-griddable class $\C$, the upper (resp., lower) growth rate of $\C$ is equal to the upper (resp., lower) growth rate of the sequence enumerating the $\M$-gridded permutations in $\C$. \end{proposition} \begin{proof} Suppose that $\M$ is of size $t\times u$ and let $g_n$ denote the number of $\M$-gridded permutations of length $n$ in $\C$.
 As every permutation in $\C$ has at least one $\M$-gridding ($\C$ is $\M$-griddable) and no permutation of length $n$ possesses more than ${n+t\choose t}{n+u\choose u}$ different $\M$-griddings (the column divisions form a multiset of size $t$ chosen from the set $[n+1]$, the row divisions, a multiset of size $u$) we get that

 from which the proposition immediately follows. \end{proof}